Jeffrey Brian Jakucyk

 Alto Design - Cincinnati, OH (2019 – Present)

 Project manager, designer, photographer, and information technology manager for this custom residential, interior design, and design-build firm.
-Alto Design is a spin-off the residential architecture and interior design studio from Luminaut into its own independent firm.
-Managed and assisted in the design, documentation, and construction administration of various projects large and small, ranging from new custom homes to whole house remodelings to kitchen and bath cabinetry.
-Also managed the firm’s IT infrastructure, including Windows and Macintosh workstations, Microsoft OneDrive/SharePoint, website/e-mail, and supporting IT equipment.
+Alto Design spun-off the residential architecture and interior design studio from Luminaut into its own independent firm.
+Roles include managing and assisting in the design, documentation, and construction administration of various projects large and small, ranging from new custom homes and whole house remodeling to kitchen and bath cabinetry.
+Also managing the firm’s IT infrastructure, including Windows and Mac workstations, Microsoft OneDrive/SharePoint, website/e-mail, and supporting IT equipment.

 Luminaut (Formerly ArchitectsPlus) - Cincinnati, OH (2011 – 2019)

-Project manager, designer, photographer, and information technology manager for this custom residential, commercial, and interior design firm.
+Project manager, designer, photographer, and information technology manager for this custom residential (formerly), commercial, and interior design firm.
 Managed and assisted in the design, documentation, and construction administration of various projects large and small.
 Worked extensively in conjunction with the Cincinnati Preservation Association as project manager on the complete restoration of the Emily Rauh Pulitzer House in Woodlawn, Ohio, an early International Style/Bauhaus home from 1938.
 Managed the remodeling of Groesbeck Lodge at the Cincinnati Nature Center into the Center for Conservation.
 Both projects received historic preservation and design awards.
+Performed extensive documentation work on the Archdiocese of Cincinnati façade replacement project at 100 E. 8th Street, which involved removing unsympathetic glass and steel curtain walls from an early 1900s downtown mid-rise building and installing new windows and entry doors designed to evoke the original cast iron storefront.
 Also managed the firm’s IT infrastructure, including Windows workstations, servers, website/e-mail, and supporting IT equipment.

 RWA Architects, Inc. - Cincinnati, OH (2003 – 2009)